skalaga-arch/ACF-pir-data/PIR_Pipeline/README.md

 - `--now`: Immediately trigger ingestion.
 - `--files`: Combine with `--now` to trigger immediate ingestion only for specific files.

+It is important to note that when there are no PIR files exists in the directory `PIR\PIR_data_repository\Raw`, When you run the following command `pir-ingest` it will schedule a task in the task scheduler.
+But If you want to run the scheduled task manually it will not run the task.

 An example workflow might look like this:

 1. Place data in the `PIR\PIR_data_repository\Raw` folder.